shausha/TATTVA/README.md

 # Sanskrit Digital Library

-## Deployment Guide
+## Deployment Guide for Netlify

 ### Prerequisites
-1. Create a MongoDB Atlas account and set up a free cluster
+1. Create a MongoDB Atlas account and set up a cluster
 2. Create a Netlify account
 3. Install Netlify CLI (optional for local testing)